DigiCode

 MQTT / Home Assistant blocks

-21 MQTT communication blocks plus 43 Home Assistant Auto Discovery blocks.
-Define entities (sensors, switches, lights, fans, etc.) right from the block editor — they auto-register with Home Assistant.
+21 MQTT communication blocks plus 47 Home Assistant Auto Discovery blocks.
+Define entities (sensors, switches, lights, fans, covers, scenes, etc.) right from the block editor — they auto-register with Home Assistant.
+A single "Diagnostics Auto" block auto-publishes WiFi RSSI, uptime, free heap, and last reset reason as diagnostic entities, giving you device-health visibility on the HA Dashboard out of the box.
+Complex control flows that are awkward to express in ESPHome YAML can be built freely using Blockly's loop, conditional, and function blocks.

 Local compile server (Docker)